Mars Argo: 2020–present: Dinner in America, Angry and future projects

 Sheets portrayed Sissy in the film Dinner in America alongside Kyle Gallner, Emily Skeggs, Pat Healy, Griffin Gluck, Lea Thompson, and Mary Lynn Rajskub.
 The film was filmed in Detroit, Michigan and was selected to premiere at the 2020 Sundance Film Festival.
 On April 25, 2022, Sheets released her debut solo single, titled "Angry".
 The single was released onto streaming services and uploaded onto the now-renamed shouldicleanmyroom channel.

+On November 13, 2023, Sheets released her most popular single, "Using You", on Spotify, over nine years after its initial release.
+The track is the original studio recording of the song, however Sinclair's backing vocals have been removed.

 Lawsuit against Sinclair and Poppy

-On April 17, 2018, after a period of little to no activity, Sheets filed a 44-page lawsuit against Mixter and his collaborator at the time Poppy (real name Moriah Rose Pereira) alleging copyright infringement, stalking, and emotional and physical abuse being inflicted upon her by the two.
-That same day, Argo posted a message on her social media pages addressing the lawsuit, thanking her fans for their support and confirming new music to come.
-On May 7, Poppy made a public statement about the "frivolous" lawsuit, stating that Argo was attempting to manipulate her psychologically.
+On April 17, 2018, Sheets filed a 44-page lawsuit against Corey Mixter and his then-collaborator Poppy (real name Moriah Rose Pereira) alleging copyright infringement, stalking, and emotional and physical abuse being inflicted upon her by the former.
+That same day, Sheets posted a message on her social media pages addressing the lawsuit, thanking fans for their support and confirming new music to come.
+On May 7, Poppy put forth a public statement about the "frivolous" lawsuit, stating that Sheets was attempting to manipulate her psychologically.
 She called the suit a "publicity campaign" and a "desperate grab for fame".

 The lawsuit was dismissed on September 14, having been settled outside of court with agreements that Mixter and Pereira would not be in contact with Sheets, and with Sheets gaining all rights, title and interest to the Mars Argo music and brand.
 Pereira later publicly split with Mixter in December 2019, and alleged that she was a victim of "manipulative patterns" by him.
-However, Pereira has never publicly retracted her initial statements regarding the lawsuit and insists she was "never controlled" by Mixter, further stating that "he didn't want to make YouTube videos, but [she] begged him".
+However, Pereira has never publicly retracted her initial statements regarding the lawsuit and said that she was not controlled by Mixter.
+All parties agreed to not contact each other directly and to only do so via their legal counsel.